morganceili/Proteus/Research Notes/Proteusnotes.md

 **on _ENTRY{a,s}** – a is actor, s is state, ‘do this thing upon entry’

--Object Language: refers to the input language of a compiler
+*Object Language:* refers to the input language of a compiler
-	Ex: Java is the object language of javaC
+    - Ex: Java is the object language of javaC

--Metalanguage: the language the compiler is implemented in (the lang used in the translator/compiler)
+*Metalanguage:* the language the compiler is implemented in (the lang used in the translator/compiler)
-	-Ex: Java is the metalanguage for javac
+	- Ex: Java is the metalanguage for javac
-	-Ex: cpython is written in C, C is the metalanguage of python
+	- Ex: cpython is written in C, C is the metalanguage of python

--Target language: output language of a compiler
+*Target language:* output language of a compiler
-	-Ex: Java bytecode is the target language for javac
+	- Ex: Java bytecode is the target language for javac
-	-Ex: Java bytecode is the target language for scalac -Java bytecode doesn’t have anything specific saying it has to be Java
+	- Ex: Java bytecode is the target language for scalac
+	- Java bytecode doesn’t have anything specific saying it has to be Java

 Usually, translators have to know both languages (think Japanese to English).
 In our case, the compiler is the translator